mminer/methodic/README.md

-Methodic is an extension to the [Unity game engine](http://unity3d.com/) allowing a component's methods to be triggered manually from a GUI.
+Methodic is an editor extension for [Unity](http://unity3d.com/) (the game engine) allowing a component's methods to be triggered manually from a GUI.
 This makes it easy to test code in the editor and during gameplay.

 The package can be purchased and downloaded from the [Unity Asset Store](http://u3d.as/content/matthew-miner/methodic/1Xw).
 If